 - heated corn or flour tortillas

 - Place chiles on a paper towel-lined microwave-safe plate.
-Microwave on HIGH for 1-2 minutes, or until puffed and fragrant.
+Microwave on HIGH for 60-90 seconds, or until puffed and fragrant.

 - Pour 2 cups of stock into a medium microwave-safe bowl.
-Add the chiles, cover the bowl with plastic wrap, and microwave for 2 minutes or until bubbling.
+Add the chiles, cover the bowl with plastic wrap, and microwave for 1 minute or until bubbling.